belmasnaoui/dev-toolbox/docs/environment-setup-script.md

 * iMazing
 * Node.js
 * Python
+* Firefox
+* Google Chrome

 ### 5. Install QuickLook Plugins
 [There's a collection of QuickLook Plugins on this site](https://github.com/sindresorhus/quick-look-plugins) that I found to be really useful and productive, even because they provide access to information that it's hard to get other way.
 They're mostly useful for programmers and designers.

 ### 6. Install Fonts
+I have some fonts that I use throught the system, either 'cause finding them to be more readable for the workload (such as _Input_ font), either by using them on documents and presentations.
+The list of the font's I currently install on all of my systems:

+* [Input](http://input.fontbureau.com): great for IDE's such as Visual Studio or Xcode.
+* [San Francisco](https://developer.apple.com/fonts/): the fonts that Apple have created for newer versions of iOS and macOS to substitute Helvetica.
+Oddly it's not installed by default.
+* [Josefins Sans](https://www.fontsquirrel.com/fonts/josefin-sans): I've used this font on some of my presentations and documents.
+* [Montserrat](https://fonts.google.com/specimen/Montserrat): I've used this font on some of my presentations and documents.
+* [Open Sans](https://fonts.google.com/specimen/Open+Sans): I've used this font on some of my presentations and documents.
+* [Roboto](https://fonts.google.com/specimen/Roboto): This is the standard Android font.
+Sometimes I need to reference it in some of my apps, reason why I need it installed.

 ### 7. Setup Visual Studio